imadidahmed/Botty-Discord-Bot/README.md

 ## Contributing

-Contributions to Botty are welcome!
+Contributions to Botty are welcomed!
 If you'd like to enhance the bot's features or fix issues, please create pull requests.

 ## Support